He's On The Terrace

 30 August 1988

-I hung up the phone and walked across the hall to the conference room, climbed up on the white built-in, waist-high, Formica cabinet that lined the entire side of the room along with the windows, and looked down to see if I could spot him.
+I hung up the phone and walked across the hall to the conference room, climbed up on the white built-in, waist-high cabinet that lined the entire side of the room below the windows, and looked down to see if I could spot him.
 I couldn’t see anybody no matter how hard I scanned and pressed my face against the glass.
 I walked back to my desk and called her.
 “I looked out the windows.
 I can’t see anybody on the terrace.
 Are you messing with me?”
 “No!
 Can you see the whole terrace?” she asked, “Not really.”
 “I’m telling you he’s sitting down there.
-That’s directly from my friend who’s working in the restaurant right now.”
-“I can’t believe he’s here!
+My friend who’s working in the restaurant right now told me.”
+“I can’t believe it!
 Why do you think he’s here?”
 “He has a concert downtown tonight.
 You didn’t know?” she said.
 “No. How would I know that?”
 “Because you’re a fan!
 You should go down there and get his autograph.”
 “Good point.
 I can’t go down there though.
 It’ll be embarrassing.
 He’ll think I’m an idiot.” ”I doubt it.
-Just don’t do anything embarrassing.
 If you don’t go, you’ll regret it.”
-“Yeh… you’re right… OK.
+“Yeh… you’re probably right… OK.
 Thanks for letting me know!”
 “Call me when you get back,” she said.
 I stood there nervously for a few minutes.
 I was full of adrenaline.
-I told one of my co-workers what was happening, and she agreed that I needed to go down there.
-Another five minutes went by, and my phone rang again.
+I told one of my co-workers what was happening, and she agreed that I needed to go.
+Another five minutes went by and my phone rang again.
 “Are you already back?”
-“No, I haven’t left yet.”
+“No, I haven’t left.”
 Why are you still there?
 He could leave.”
 “OK.”

-I hesitantly grabbed a couple of printed samples, a pen, and headed down to the restaurant.
-They were closed until the dinner hour, so it was empty except for a few employees milling about in the kitchen.
+I nervously grabbed a couple of printed samples, a pen, and headed down to the restaurant.
+They were closed until the dinner hour, so it was empty except for a few employees milling about.
 I walked through the bright space to the huge solid wall of glass and the enormous glass doors that led outside to the terrace.
 It was sunny, hot, humid, and I still didn’t see him.
-The terrace wraps around the building so I couldn’t see all of it from the doors, or from the conference room above.
+The terrace wraps around the building so I couldn’t see all of it even from there.
 I slowly walked to the end of the terrace that overlooked the sculpture garden.
-I stood there with my heart thumping for a minute, slowly turned around, and saw someone leaning back against the towering brick wall on the two rear legs of his chair.
-I slowly walked towards him, and as I got within a few feet, I blurted out, “excuse me, I’m sorry to bother you, but I was wondering… are you, Bryan Ferry?”
+I stood there with my heart thumping for a minute, turned slightly, and saw someone leaning back against the towering brick wall on the rear legs of their chair.
+I took a deep breath and slowly walked towards him.
+As I got within a few feet, I blurted out, “excuse me, I’m sorry to bother you, but I was wondering… are you, Bryan Ferry?”
 He leaned forward until all four chair legs were on the ground and said, “Yes.”
 “Again, I’m sorry to be bothering you.
 I’m a big fan.”
 “Oh.
 Thanks” “I was wondering if I could get your autograph?”
 “Sure.”
-I stepped closer and handed him a folded brochure/poster from the American Icon lecture series, an issue of Design Quarterly, and the pen.
+I stepped closer and handed him a folded brochure/poster from the American Icon lecture series and an issue of Design Quarterly I designed, and the pen.
 He signed them both and handed it all back to me.
 “Thanks a lot.”
 “You’re welcome.”

 “Are you going to the show tonight?” he asked.
 The one I only knew about because my friend told me fifteen minutes earlier.
 “No, I can’t go.”
 “Oh…, that’s too bad.
 Are you sure?
-I’d be glad to get you a couple of tickets.
-I can have them put aside for you at the door.”
+I’d be glad to set aside a couple of tickets at will call.”
 I was stunned.
 “Really?”
 “They’ll even allow you backstage too.”
 “Wow!
 That’s amazing.
 I wish I could, but I have to work tonight.”
 “I understand.
 I know how that goes.”
 “Thanks so much for the offer though.
-I’m sure it’ll be great and thanks again for the autographs.”
+I’m sure it’ll be great.
+Thanks again for the autographs.”
 “You’re welcome.”
 We shook hands.
 He leaned back against the brick wall on the rear two legs of his chair, and I headed back inside.

 I was ridiculous — autographs, a brief conversation, free tickets, and I could have joined other groupies backstage.
 I regretted my decision more with every step.
 I’d already said no so I couldn’t walk back to him and say I've changed my mind.
 When I returned to my desk, I called my friend, told her I got his autograph, and thanked her for letting me know.
 She was excited for me.
-I didn’t tell her about the rest of the encounter though.
+I didn’t tell her about his offer though because whatever work I had, could have easily waited and I never would have heard the end of it.

 Songs :: The entire Flesh and Blood and Avalon albums by Roxy Music, and his entire Boys and Girls album